kenneym/computational-neuro/README.md

 # Computational Neuroscience Final Project
 ## Predicting Antibody Origin Species Using Only Amino Acid Sequence of the Variable Regions:
 **Project Contained in ipython notebook** This notebook is fully rendered and can be viewed directly online.
-If you'd prefer to view it though jupyter, though, you'll be able to see the visuals more nicely.
-To view genetic sequences in full color,  but viewing in github will give you all the important information you need.
+If you'd prefer to view the notebook locally, you'll be able to view the genetic sequences more nicely with the jupyterlab fasta extension.

+## Summary:

+For my Computational Neuroscience final project, I decided to build a TensorFlow application.
+This project builds off of my former work in bioinformatics at Cell Signaling Technologies.
+Using only protein-sequence information as input, I designed a Convolutional Neural Net to correctly predict antibody origin species.

 ## Project Background: